-A key aspect of our school mission is preparing students for learning in university and life.
-Please see our matriculation list for a list of institutions where you can now find KISJ alumni; our High School Profile for detailed academic data; our High School Student Bulletin for college counseling information, including visit schedules and standardized testing details; and our School and Dorm Life Guide for college application deadlines and school policies related to college counseling.
+At Korea International School, Jeju Campus, our mission is to prepare students for learning in university and life.
+Please see our matriculation list for a list of institutions where you can now find KISJ alumni; our High School Profile for detailed academic data; our information for visiting colleges and universities; and our School and Dorm Life Guide for college application deadlines and school policies related to college counseling.

 Our College Counselors

-Diana Abukazam has vast experience in education, covering elementary school students to graduate university students.
-She has supported students and parents in decision making, planning, and preparing for college, careers, undergraduate, graduate, and professional schools.
-It was under her guidance that students have been accepted to good-fit colleges and universities such as Claremont McKenna, Colgate U., Cornell, Reed, U. of Washington, and Harvard.
-In relation to college counseling, for several years, Diana’s role was to oversee and implement the components of the UCLA Early academic outreach program (a pre-college academic preparation program) at nine high schools.
-In that capacity, Diana connected and collaborated with multiple community organizations, and presented to over 10,000 community members to mobilize a college going culture, and promote student achievement.
-In an effort to broaden her experience working with diverse populations, two years ago, Diana decided to accept a College Counseling position at the Korea International School, Pangyo Campus where she supported and empowered juniors and seniors along with their parents to be successful in the College application process.
+Diana Abukazam (Grade 12 Counselor) has supported a vast range of students and parents from in decision-making, planning, and preparing for college, careers, undergraduate, graduate, and professional schools.
+Under her guidance, students have been accepted to good-fit colleges and universities such as Claremont McKenna, Colgate University, Cornell, Reed, University of Washington, and Harvard.
+In relation to college counseling, Diana worked for several years to oversee and implement the components of the UCLA Early academic outreach program (a pre-college academic preparation program) at nine high schools.
+In that capacity, Diana connected and collaborated with multiple community organizations, and presented to over 10,000 community members to mobilize a college-going culture.
+Diana joined KISJ in 2015, after two years in a College Counseling position at the Korea International School, Pangyo Campus, where she supported and empowered juniors and seniors along with their parents to be successful in the application process.
 Diana holds a Master of Arts degree in Education, Curriculum and Instruction Design with a specialization in computer education, and a Master of Arts degree in Counseling.
 She also has a counseling PPS credential to work with school-aged children and a teaching credential.
 Diana has also received specialized training and certificates from UCLA Career counseling center, and Didi Hirsch’s Crisis Counseling center.
 She is in her fourth year of being an Undergraduate Admissions Reader for UCLA.